SME Graduate Internship Fund

 Please contact the Placement and Internship Unit at firstname.lastname@example.org with any queries you may have.

 The recruitment process

-All internships will include an application form that will require you to upload a copy of your Writing an effective CV and provide details on your interest in and suitability for the relevant position.
+All internships will include an application form that will require you to upload a copy of your CVs and resumes and provide details on your interest in and suitability for the relevant position.
 A strong application will provide answers tailored to the specific internship and corresponding organisation.
 Review the information and resources on the Application Process section of our website for further guidance on making applications.
 For further support book a Careers Discussion on JobsLive to discuss your draft application.